-Initial Estimate 30 June 2014 Estimate Actual Variance (months) Date prototype accepted by Crown May 2008 N/A April 2011 35 Commence operational test and evaluation May 2008 October 2012 October 2012 0 Finish operational test and evaluation December 2008 October 2014 N/A - Achieve initial operating capability May 2009 December 2012 March 2013 3 Establish operational level of capability Not provided N/A N/A N/A Establish directed level of capability April 2011 June 2015 N/A - Explanation The remaining milestone for introduction into service is uncertain the ability to conduct concurrent residual acquisition testing, introduction into service and in service tasks and roles with limited personnel, asset and system resources.
-The originally planned schedule for the P-3K2's test and evaluation over the maritime and land environments was realigned to accommodate prototype delays and to maintain directed operational outputs.
+Initial Estimate 30 June 2015 Estimate Actual Variance (months) Date prototype accepted by Crown May 2008 N/A April 2011 35 Commence operational test and evaluation May 2008 N/A October 2012 53 Finish operational test and evaluation December 2008 TBD N/A - Achieve initial operating capability May 2009 N/A March 2013 46 Establish operational level of capability 10 Not provided N/A August 2015 N/A Establish directed level of capability April 2011 TBD N/A - Explanation The remaining milestone for completing introduction into service is uncertain due to the ability to conduct concurrent operational tasking, introduction into service activities, and residual acquisition rectification and testing with limited personnel, asset and system resources. tional tasking, on rectification The originally planned schedule for the P-3K2's test and evaluation over the maritime and land environments was realigned to accommodate prototype delays and to maintain directed operational outputs.
 The operational capability of the P-3K2 will be released in three phases.
 Initial operational capability was achieved in March 2013 with P-3K2 aircraft available, P-3K2 crews trained and task supporting systems in place.
+Over the year, ongoing capability release has seen the search and rescue, surveillance and reconnaissance, anti surface warfare, anti submarine warfare and training roles released to in-service under the NZDF airworthiness framework.
+The final phase of Operational Testing and Evaluaiton has been delayed with the deployment of a P-3K2 overseas Upon its return to New Zealand an Operational Testing and Evaluation schedule will be developed and once completed the P-3K2 Directed level of Capability will be declared.

-$^{\rm 10}$ This is required for Employment Context 1D: Terrorist and Asymmetric Threats.
+10 This is required for Employment Context 1D: Terrorist and Asymmetric Threats.
+129 MAJOR PROJECTS REPORT 2015: VOLUME 2

-2.3 Forecast of Annual P-3K through Life Cost Estimates
+2.3 Summary of P-3K Mission Systems Upgrade Through Life Cost Estimates